magento/merchdocs/src/tax/tax-rules.md

 1. To import tax rates, do the following:

-   - Click **Choose File**, and navigate to the CSV file with the tax rates to be imported.
+   - Click **Choose File** and navigate to the CSV file with the tax rates to be imported.

    - Click **Import Tax Rates**.